Where does veal come from? How old are veal calves when they are slaughtered? How are veal calves slaughtered?

-Here we see calves who were raised more naturally, allowed to graze with their mothers, and play with other calves.
+Here we see calves that were raised more naturally, allowed to graze with their mothers, and play with other calves.
 They are not given hormones or antibiotics.
 These animals are slaughtered around 20-26 weeks of age.
-Often calves are raised this way not for their well being, but because it involves less work, as such these are typically beef calves rather than dairy calves, who would have been removed from their mothers for milk collection purposes.
+Often calves are raised this way not for their well being, but because it involves less work, as such these are typically beef calves rather than dairy calves, that would have been removed from their mothers for milk collection purposes.

-How are veal calves Killed?
+How are veal calves killed?

 Veal calves are slaughtered just the same as other cattle.
 According to the laws in each country they are usually stunned (not killed) then strung up by their hind leg and bled to death.
 In some cases they may be shot in the head with a rubber bullet, or put to death with an actual bullet.
 The law generally requires the animals to be unconscious to the point where they do not struggle, or cannot stand on their own.